Kimyounggun99/MSCN_test/README.md

 # Multi-view Structural Convolution Network for Robust Cross-Source Point Cloud-based Recognition
 Created by Younggun Kim, University of Central Florida, USA, and Soomok Lee, Ajou University, South Korea.

-This repository is based on our work submitted to IEEE Access, 2024.
-The paper will be made available later.

 ## Introduction

 <img src="imgs/Fig1.png" alt="teaser" width="800" />